The Valachi Papers (film): Production

-Producer Dino de Laurentiis had to convince Charles Bronson to take the role of Joe Valachi.
+Producer Dino de Laurentiis acquired rights to the book by Peter Maas in 1969.
+He had to convince Charles Bronson to take the role of Joe Valachi.
 He reportedly turned it down at least twice before accepting it when he found out the character got to age from his late teens to early 60s.
 Bronson was also given a three-film contract that guaranteed him $1 million per picture plus a percentage of the gross.
+Before Lino Ventura was cast, Marcello Mastroianni was offered the role of Vito Genovese.

 The film was shot in New York City and at De Laurentiis' studios in Rome.
 Production began on March 20, 1972.

-The film shows a 1930s night street scene, 27 minutes into the film, in which numerous 1960s model cars are parked and drive by.
-In another scene depicted as occurring in the early 1930s, Valachi, eluding police pursuit, drives a car into the East River just north of the Brooklyn Bridge, where the Twin Towers of the World Trade Center are clearly visible against the dawn sky; the Towers were only recently completed when the film was released in 1972.
+The scenes set at Sing Sing were shot at the actual prison, with real convicts appearing as extras.

 Paramount, the film's original distributor, had planned to release the film in February 1973, but the premiere date was moved up to capitalize on the popularity of the similarly-themed film The Godfather.
-Bronson's opinion of Francis Ford Coppola's gangster epic, although he admired Marlon Brando's performance, was "The Godfather? that was the shittiest movie I've ever seen in my entire life."
+Bronson's opinion of Francis Ford Coppola's gangster epic, although he admired Marlon Brando's performance, was "The Godfather?
+That was the shittiest movie I've ever seen in my entire life."
 On The Dick Cavett Show however, he called The Godfather a good picture.

-The film departed from the true story of Joseph Valachi, as recounted in the Peter Maas book, in a number of ways.
-Though using real names and depicting real events, the film also contained numerous events that were fictionalized.
-Among them was the castration scene (the mobster in question was ordered killed, not castrated).
+Coincidentally, actor Angelo Infanti appeared in both films, playing Fabrizio in The Godfather and Lucky Luciano in The Valachi Papers.